Rss Feed

 A long ownership battle between the City of Manila and the GSIS stalled the planned restoration of the theater.
 It was only in 2004 when both camps agreed to set aside their differences and restore the MET, in coordination with the National Commission for Culture and the Arts (NCCA), Museo ng Maynila, Mr. German Moreno, GSIS and the City Council of Manila, the Metropolitan Theater Restoration Steering Committee was formed.

-A chandelier waiting to light an empty hall again
+An old chandelier waiting to light an dark hall once more

 It will take years before the MET regain her long lost glory and while that day is still out of sight, I was very lucky to be given an opportunity to have a glimpse of her.
 It is not everyday that I get a chance to enter inside the majestic theater, where every wall is a surprise and every detail is an art.
 The MET will forever be a testament of how great Manila was, and how great Manila can still become.

-The MET, where every wall is a surprise and every detail is an art
+Every wall is a surprise, every detail is an art

 A tour inside needs a written permit duly approved by GSIS.
 Thanks to Mr. Lawrence Chance and the rest of Filipinas Stamp Collector Club for arranging the tour.
 The Filipinas Stamp Collectur Club organizes a free Postal History Tour every third Sunday of the month, you may contact Mr. Lawrence Chan at l_rence_2003[at]yahoo[dot]com to join the trip.
 Watch out for my Postal History Tour entry soon!